buildsi/spliced/docs/getting_started/user-guide.rst

 The libabigail predictor uses the ``abicompat`` or ``abidiff`` utilities located in the user's PATH.

-Also to export a custom set of directories for separate debug files:
+Also to export a custom set of directories for separate debug files (see :ref:`debug-info`):

 .. code-block:: console